NLnetLabs/rpki-doc/source/krill/krillmanager/cluster-mode.rst

 Where each ``<ipv4>`` value is the IPv4 address of one of the N-1 slave servers in the cluster.

-On the other N-1 servers in the cluster (aka the slaves):
+On the other N-1 servers in the cluster (aka the slaves) run these commands:

 .. code-block:: bash